-The last report was published in March 2019.
+The previous report update was published in May 2022.

 Detention of asylum seekers

 - Detention: Both the Migration directorate and the UOIM detained asylum seekers during the year.
 Detained asylum seekers organised a hunger strike in the detention centre in Postojna.

 - Legal assistance: Detained asylum seekers faced difficulties in accessing the help of refugee counsellors in order to lodge the judicial review before the Administrative Court.

 - Alternatives to detention: Alternatives to detention are still not available in Slovenia.

 Content of international protection

 - Family reunification: Ukrainians are granted subsidiary protection with the validity of one year meaning that they will be able to start the family reunification process after it will be prolonged.

 - Integration contract: While all beneficiaries of international protection are entitled to basic rights (health care, access to labour market, education…) they have to sing an integration contract if they want to access the full scope of the rights (accommodation in the integration house, social support for accommodation …).
 In practice, the majority of beneficiaries sing the integration contract.